isfaidaznam/loan-repayment-prediction/README.md

 Additionally, ANN model achieve an over the top accuracy of 98.16%.
 Based on these results, the ANN model is the best choice for Loan Repayment Failure Prediction Model.

-For future works, we recommend addressing class imbalance, exploring temporal data, model selection, hyperparameter tuning, model interpretability, and deployment and monitoring.
+For future works, it is recommended to start addressing class imbalance, exploring temporal data, model selection, hyperparameter tuning, model interpretability, and deployment and monitoring.
 These improvements can help enhance the model's performance, provide better insights, and ensure its effectiveness in a production environment.